 Are you aware that up to 2,000 people around the world are currently being held against their will in one form or another?
-Or that somewhere between 12,000 and 15,000 people a year are kidnapped for ransom or held hostage?
-The fact is, risk is ever present whoever and wherever you are, and being prepared to deal with a situation like detainment, kidnapping or surviving captivity can never be a bad thing.
-Luckily, there are organisations that provide training for these eventualities and today we chat with a course instructor from the adverse environments team at Panoptic Solutions about the kinds of strategies he recommends.
+What’s worse, somewhere between 12,000 and 15,000 people are held captive every year for ransom or as hostages.
+The fact is, the risk is ever-present whoever and wherever you are, and being prepared to deal with a situation like detainment, kidnapping, or surviving captivity can never be a bad thing.
+Luckily, there are organisations that provide training for these eventualities, and today we chat with a course instructor from the adverse environments team at Panoptic Solutions about the kinds of strategies he recommends.
 You can read below for a written summary or listen to the discussion on the Wheels Up Podcast here.

 Also consider the growing number of incidents where everyday citizens get embroiled in perilous situations, like the siege in Sydney’s Lindt Cafe in 2014.
 If they were asked before that day, ‘Do you think you’ll ever be involved in a hostage situation?’, not one would have said yes.
-The news is full of stories of robberies gone wrong and home invasions involving everyday folk being held against their will.
+The news is full of stories of robberies gone wrong and home invasions when people are held captive against their will.
 That’s why these safety skills and strategies are applicable to everyone.

 John discusses the differences between being illegally kidnapped for ransom or held hostage (where you’re a captive) versus being pulled over by the police for speeding and legally taken to the station (where you’re a detainee).
 If you’re overseas and you break the law, wittingly or unwittingly, you may face a period of confinement and that’s a situation you can be prepared for.
 Importantly, John’s course includes strategies that help participants avoid those situations in the first place.